 Process

-a) Proportion of transfers of people to or from a care home in which the person is accompanied with an accurate record of their medicines.
+a) Proportion of transfers of people to a care home in which the person is accompanied with an accurate record of their medicines.

 Numerator – the number in the denominator in which the person is accompanied with an accurate record of their medicines.

+Denominator – the number of transfers of people to a care home.

+b) Proportion of transfers of people from a care home in which the person is accompanied with an accurate record of their medicines.

+Numerator – the number in the denominator in which the person is accompanied with an accurate record of their medicines.

-Denominator – the number of transfers of people to or from a care home.
+Denominator – the number of transfers of people from a care home.

 Data source: Local data collection.

-b) Proportion of transfers of people into a care home in which the person has an accurate listing of their medicines made as part of their full needs assessment and care plan.
+c) Proportion of transfers of people into a care home in which the person has an accurate listing of their medicines made as part of their full needs assessment and care plan.

 Numerator – the number in the denominator in which the person has an accurate listing of their medicines made as part of their full needs assessment and care plan.